ahmetalpbalkan/azurefile-dockervolumedriver/contrib/init/systemd/README.md

 ## TL;DR
 1. Get the latest [release](https://github.com/Azure/azurefile-dockervolumedriver/releases)
-2. Put the files into `/usr/bin/azurefile-dockervolumedriver`
+2. Put the binary into `/usr/bin/azurefile-dockervolumedriver`
-3. Configure plugin with a `/etc/default/azurefile-dockervolumedriver` file
+3. Get the .default and .service files from the .tar.gz file and deploy them
-4.
+4. Reload systemd

 ## In-depth walkthrough
-To ssh onto machines created with the `docker-machine` commands, you'll probably need to ssh via `docker-machine ssh` to perform the following.
+To ssh onto machines created with the `docker-machine` commands, you'll probably need to ssh via `docker-machine ssh [machinename]` to perform the following.

 0. `sudo -s`
 0. Download the tar.gz from "Releases" tab of the repo